dz1984/ds-cache/README.md

 + get(key) - Catch data via key.

 + clear([key]) - Remove the data via key.
-Clear all datas in the cache if you invoke this method without any arguments
+Clear all data in the cache if you invoke this method without any arguments

 + save() - Write the cache into the file.